 Additionally, keep the soil wet by drenching it in water and allowing the pot to drain thoroughly.
 "Allow the soil to become somewhat dry between watering.
 Over- or under-watering may cause leaves to turn yellow or wilt," says Miuccio.
 "Fertilize with half-strength houseplant fertilizer once a month."

 How to Harvest Lavender

 After about one to three months, lavender is typically ready for harvest.
 As for how to know when this perennial herb is ready to be plucked?
-Miuccio notes that the flowers will begin to open, and they are at their most fragrant at that point.
-"If you're planning to dry the flowers, harvest them by cutting long stems, gather them into loose bunches, and hang them to dry out of direct sun," she says.
-"Display the dried stems in a vase or remove the flowers for use in sachets and more.
-Harvesting the flowers often stimulates the plants to produce a second flush of booms."
-To make sure that your lavender continuously thrives, the garden expert adds that, particularly after the first growing season, regular watering is crucial and pruning can help encourage new growth.
+Both Martha and Miuccio say to watch the flowers: When they begin to open, they are at their most fragrant.
+"If you're planning to dry the flowers, harvest them by cutting long stems, gather them into loose bunches, and hang them to dry out of direct sun," Miuccio says.
+"Display the dried stems in a vase or remove the flowers for use in sachets and more."